iwona-pekala/a11y-bug-fixes/html/button/button-checklist.md

 # Button

 ## What is a button?
-Button is a control, which is presnted to assistive technologies with button role.
+Button is a control, which is presented to assistive technologies with button role.

 ## Enabled button checklist